LRYMND/v-link/README.md

 - Raspi gracefully shuts off when ignition is turned off
 - Little to no power is consumed in the off state so the battery isn't drained

 I went through hours of online research until I found an [article](https://dontpressthat.wordpress.com/2017/10/13/in-car-raspberry-pi-psu-controller/) that would end my quest.
-However, after ordering the PCB and soldering the components I had to find out that the circuit was not functioning as expected.
-Once the ignition was off the Raspberry would immediatley turn back on again.
+However, after ordering the PCB and soldering the components I found out that the circuit was not functioning as expected.
+Once the ignition was off the Raspberry would immediately turn back on again.

 In short, here are the reasons why:
 - Capacitance of the buck converter itself
 - Floating states on Q2/Q3

 More infos on the issues and the solution can be found here: [link](https://forum.core-electronics.com.au/t/pi-power-switch-using-car-ignition-logic/6177/7).
 You can also find an updated and working schematic in the schematics folder of this repository.
 Basically you only need to add two resistors.
-As stated in the original article, it is adviseable to put a heatsink on the big transistor.
+As stated in the original article, it is advisable to put a heatsink on the big transistor.

 ## 4 | CAN Implementation

-CAN Communication with the Raspberry Pi is pretty straight forward.
+CAN communication with the Raspberry Pi is pretty straightforward.
 The only thing you will need for this is a MCP2515 module and adjust some settings.
 In order to connect your Raspi with the module you can follow this [link](https://forums.raspberrypi.com/viewtopic.php?t=296117).

-Make sure that you also set up the automatic can channel activation on boot!
+Make sure that you also set up the automatic CAN channel activation on boot!

 ## 5 | RTVI App